statelyai/xstate/docs/guides/activities.md

 # Activities

-An activity is an action that occurs over time, and can be started and stopped.
+An activity is an action that occurs over time and can be started and stopped.
 According to Harel's original statecharts paper:

 > An activity always takes a nonzero amount of time, like beeping, displaying, or executing lengthy computations.